 Medical Pain Relief Without Medication

 Physical medicine offers medical pain relief without medication.
 Most pain management doctors use prescription pain killers, steroids and powerful nonsteroidal anti-inflammatory drugs (NSAID’s) for medical pain relief.
 Physical medicine takes a vastly different approach.
-For instance, when a patient comes to us seeking knee pain relief, we explore treatments such as physical therapy, hydrotherapy, myofascial release, platelet rich plasma and joint injections.
+For instance, when a patient comes to us seeking knee pain relief, we explore treatments such as physical therapy, hydrotherapy, myofascial release, and more.
 In contrast, Pain management doctors often prescribe prescription medications that can have both short and long-term contraindications.

 In addition to medical pain relief options, physical medicine also explores lifestyle changes.
 For instance, weight loss may be recommended as part of an overall knee pain relief treatment plan.
 Or, in some cases, dietary adjustments may help a patient with chronic headaches.
 Stretching and pre-workout routines may be recommended for athletes who suffer from muscle strains and pain.
 Pain management doctors focus more on immediate pain relief, where as physical medicine practitioners take an approach designed to help alleviate pain now and prevent pain in the future.